 At the base of the descent, the HTS Trail reaches a woods road, the route of the red-on-white-blazed Pine Meadow Trail.
 You will take the Pine Meadow Trail all the way back to the parking area.
 Turn left and briefly follow the joint HTS/Pine Meadow Trail along the woods road, but just ahead, where the HTS Trail departs to the right, continue ahead on the Pine Meadow Trail.
 Soon, you’ll come to a section where the woods road has eroded, and the trail has been relocated onto a footpath to the left.
 You can hear the roar of Stony Brook down below in the valley.

-After crossing Quartz Brook on a wooden bridge, the Pine Meadow Trail reaches a junction where the yellow-blazed Stony Brook Trail begins to the right.
+After crossing Quartz Brook on a wooden bridge, the Pine Meadow Trail reaches a junction where the yellow-blazed Stony Brook Trail begins on the right.
 Here, the Pine Meadow Trail bears left and begins to run close to Stony Brook, with its attractive cascades (and, in winter, interesting ice formations).
-To bypass a wet spot at the crossing of a tributary stream, the trail has been relocated to the hillside on the left, where it crosses another wooden bridge (both this bridge, and the one over Quartz Brook, were constructed recently by Trail Conference volunteers).
+To bypass a wet spot at the crossing of a tributary stream, the trail has been relocated to the hillside on the left, where it crosses another wooden bridge.
 Just beyond, you’ll come to the Reeves Meadow Visitor Center and the parking lot where the hike began.